Ccinaza/nyc_citibike_pipeline/README.md

 ### Acknowledgments
-Thanks to Alexey for providing this opprotunity and the DE Zoomcamp 2025 instructors and community for their guidance.
-Big shout out to Citi Bike for providing open trip data.
+A huge thanks to Alexey Grigorev and the [DataTalksClub](https://github.com/DataTalksClub) team for providing this incredible opportunity through DE Zoomcamp 2025.
+I’m also grateful to the instructors and community for their guidance, and to Citi Bike for providing open trip data.

 Feel free to reach out on [LinkedIn](https://www.linkedin.com/in/blessingangus/) or shoot me an email at blangus.c@gmail.com for questions or collaboration!